-The merit - based justification above in this request provides strong evidence that the proposed height variation would have clear positive outcomes.
+The merit - based justification above in this request provides strong evidence that the proposed height variation would have clear positive outcomes including the protection and enhancement of identified values specific to the site and provision of high-quality industrial development in the locality.

-Our opinion is that the additional height is a negligible issue within the context of the greater planning benefit, including opportunities for enhancement of local values and provision of high quality development that would result from the minor variation to the height standard.
+The additional height is a negligible issue within the context of the greater planning benefit, including opportunities for the protection and enhancement of local values and provision of high-quality industrial development that would result from the minor variation to the height standard.

-In this regard, there are sufficient environmental planning grounds specific to this site to justify the proposed minor departure from the development standard.
+In this regard, there are sufficient environmental planning grounds specific to this site to justify the proposed departure from the development standard.